nikitarub/DevOpsLLM/README.md

 # DevOpsLLM

 > OFK, I know, that DevOps is a culture!
-> Yet, nowadays `DevOps` meand much more then that.
+> Yet, nowadays `DevOps` means much more then that.

 > So welcome to a story of how IaaC, CI/CD and so much more can be done using LLMs!